Purgatory (1999 film)

 Purgatory, also known as Purgatory West of the Pecos, is a 1999 American Western fantasy television film directed by Uli Edel.
 The film premiered on TNT on January 10, 1999.
-It focuses on a gang of outlaws who find their way to a hidden valley and a peaceful town, where residents shun swearing, alcohol, guns, and any kind of violence, but resemble dead Western heroes.
+It focuses on a gang of outlaws who find their way to a hidden valley and a peaceful town, where residents shun swearing, alcohol, guns and any kind of violence but resemble dead Western heroes.
 The outcome is marked by its exploration of the interface between legend-making and humanitarian values.

 Plot

 A violent outlaw band led by Blackjack Britton and Cavin Guthrie robs a bank.
-During the subsequent gunfight, a prostitute named Dolly Sloan is shot and dies in the arms of Cavin's nephew, Sonny.
-The gang flees, pursued by a posse, and manages to escape through a dust storm by following a tunnel into a green valley.
-The town of Refuge welcomes them, but they are puzzled by the residents, who do not carry guns or swear, and who flock to the church whenever the bell tolls.
+During the subsequent gunfight, a prostitute named Dolly Sloan is shot and dies in the arms of youngest gang member and Cavin's nephew Sonny.
+The gang flees, pursued by a posse and manages to escape through a dust storm by following a tunnel into a green valley.
+The town of Refuge welcomes them but they are puzzled by the residents, who do not carry guns or swear and who flock to the church whenever the bell tolls.

-The youngest gang member, Sonny, thinks he recognizes some of them from the dime novels he reads.
+Sonny thinks he recognizes some of the townspeople from the dime novels he reads.
 He befriends a woman named Rose, who deflects his questions and asks some pointed ones of her own, beginning with "How many men have you killed?"
 The rest of the outlaws occupy the saloon and begin causing trouble.
 One of the gang members is struck by lightning when he prepares to throw his knife at the church door.
 His body is carried away by a Native American, who guards the gates to a mist-filled property outside of town.

 As Sonny investigates further, he realizes that the town appears to be occupied by former notorious gunfighters.
 These include Wild Bill Hickok, the town's sheriff; Jesse James; Billy the Kid; and Doc Holliday, although they deny their identities to Sonny.
 Later, he talks to a gardener named Lamb whom he prompts to admit who he really is.
 Before Sonny can ask more questions, some of Blackjack's men tear up Lamb's garden.
 Enraged, he beats one to death with his shovel and is led away by the mysterious Gatekeeper.